EventStore/eventstore.org/_posts/2018-05-21-event-store-4.1.1-hotfix-1-release.md

 layout: blog-post
 ---

-A hotfix for Event Store 4.1.1 has been released to fix the following issue: https://github.com/EventStore/EventStore/issues/1627
+We have released a hotfix for Event Store 4.1.1 to fix the following issue: https://github.com/EventStore/EventStore/issues/1627

-The hotfix can be downloaded for :
+You can download the hotfix for:
 - Windows (via Chocolatey)
 - Ubuntu 18.04 (via packagecloud)
 - Ubuntu 16.04 (via packagecloud)
 - Ubuntu 14.04 (via packagecloud)

 **Issue:**
-Due to a mis-configuration, logging is being done synchronously on version 4.1.1
+Due to a misconfiguration, logs are written synchronously in version 4.1.1

 **Event Store versions affected:**
 4.1.1 only